ioccc-src/winner/2011/fredriksson/README.md

 ./fredriksson [-icvtnk#] regexp < file
 ```

-Pipes may not work, see the section Limitations.
+Pipes might not work, see the section Limitations.
 The options `-i`, `-c`, `-v` and `-n` are the classic ones:

 * `-i`	Ignore case.